Matthew-Garcia/uhcl-lunar-hawks-lunabotics/media/readme.md

 These updates were implemented based on **lessons learned from the earlier rover design**, with a focus on durability and competition readiness.

-Here’s a **matching section for the older rover**, with a heading and emoji bullet points so it pairs nicely with the new design section:

 ---

 ## 🧰 Previous Rover Design